French heritage in three of the oldest hotels in Saigon

 - on Dec 16, 2019 By: BN

-These three oldest hotels in Ho Chi Minh City (formerly known as Saigon) are among the most elegant and known from the colonial era.
-Tucked away in the famous ex-Catinat Street, these are the places whose names keep getting talked about, Continental, Grande and Majestic.
+These three oldest hotels in Ho Chi Minh City (formerly known as Saigon) are among the most elegant and well-known from the colonial era.
+Tucked away in the famous ex-Catinat Street, these are the places whose names keep getting talked about: Continental, Grande and Majestic.
 Despite the passage of time, they remain synonymous with a stay of great comfort and above all the emblematic refinement of a historic, cultural and engaging Saigon.

 Hotel Continental Saigon

 Arguably the oldest in Vietnam, the Hotel Continental Saigon was built in 1878 by Pierre Cazeau, a large French supplier of building materials, and was completed in 1880.
 Before 1970, it became the property of the Duke De Montpensier in 1911 and then Mathieu Francini in 1930.

 He would be proud to have welcomed celebrities such as writers André Malraux and Graham Greene, the poet Rabindranath Tagore.
 Besides, the hotel was used by many journalists, politicians and businessmen during the wars.

 With its 86 carefully decorated rooms, its almost 140-year-old French architecture should delight all those who want a stay imbued with a unique and exclusive atmosphere.